-Pneumococcal disease is an infection caused by bacteria.
+Pneumococcal disease is an infection.
+It is caused by certain bacteria.
 It can lead to:

 It is spread by person-to-person contact.

 The vaccines are made from inactivated bacteria.
-They are given by injection under the skin or into the muscle.
-The goal of getting a vaccine is that later, when you are exposed to the bacteria, you will not get sick from it.
+They are injected under the skin or into the muscle.
+The goal is to prevent getting sick if exposed to the infection later.

-The PCV is routinely given in 4 doses at 2, 4, 6, and 12-15 months.
-It can also be given to children with high-risk conditions.
-It is also recommended for all adults aged 65 years and older.
+The PCV is given in 4 doses at 2, 4, 6, and 12 to 15 months.
+It can also be given to children with certain health conditions.
+It is advised for all adults aged 65 years and older, as well.

 If your child has not been vaccinated or missed a dose, talk to their doctor.
-Depending on your child's age, additional doses may be needed.
-Also, an additional dose may be needed if your child has a condition that increases the risk of severe disease.
+More doses may be needed.
+Also, an extra dose may be needed if your child has certain health conditions.

 The PPSV is given to adults aged 65 years and older.

-PPSV is also given to anyone aged 2-64 years who have certain conditions, such as:
+PPSV is also given to anyone aged 2 to 64 years who has:

-When a second dose is given, it should be 5 years after the first dose.
+People with certain conditions may need a second dose of PPSV.
+It should be 5 years after the first dose.

 Generally, all vaccines have a small risk of serious problems.
 Side effects of PCV include:

-Children who should not receive the vaccine are those who:
+Children who should not get the vaccine are those who:

 You should not receive the PPSV if you: